browserengineering/book/book/visual-effects.md

 Without a stacking context the browser might (depending on the web page structure) have to move around multiple independent surfaces with complex paint orders, in lockstep, to achieve scrolling.
-Fixed- and sticky-positioned elements also form a stacking context because of their interaction with scrolling.
+Fixed- and sticky-positioned elements also form stacking contexts because of their interaction with scrolling.
 :::